Basketball Philippines Jack Animam takes talents to Taiwan.

 With the majority of its previous roster serving their suspension following a brawl with the Australian team on the final playdate of the first round of the tournament on July 2, the Philippine national team looks to regroup and propel its push some more in their collision with the host team at 8:30 p.m.
 (Manila time) at the Azady Gym in Tehran.

-Coaching the Philippine Basketball Association-backed Team Pilipinas now is Yeng Guiao, who is taking over from suspended coach Chot Reyes.
+Coaching the Philippine Basketball Association-backed Team Pilipinas is Yeng Guiao, taking over from suspended coach Chot Reyes.

 by Ernest Hernandez